FrederikTobner/JANUS/Documentation/Implementation/BMUnit-Testing.md

 **BMUnit may add features KUnit doesn't have or omit features we don't need.** It's our framework, designed for our kernel.

 ## Testing Approach: Embedded Tests

-> "Testing shows the presence, not the absence of bugs."
-> — *Edsger Dijkstra*

 ### Tests Live WITH Code, Not Separately